DragonSlayer150/OOPDA-Final-Project/README.txt

+Made by Ryan Kee and Alberto Rodriguez

 # How the Game Works
 Every time you lose the ball, your paddle shrinks,
-first person to have their paddle reduced to nothing loses
+First person to have their paddle reduced to nothing loses

 # Controls
 Left Paddle - Up: W, Down: S